jvarga/geonames-for-postgis/README.md

 ```$ /path/to/build_geonames.sh >> build_geonames.log 2>&1```

 ######NOTES:
 The log file can get large.
-To quick check if there were any errors...
+To quick check errors...

 ```$ grep ERROR build_geonames.log```

-If any errors were found, open the log file in you favorite editor and serarch for 'ERROR'.
+If errors are found, open log file in favorite editor and search for 'ERROR'.
-You will find a descriptive explanation there.
+You'll find descriptive explanation of causation there.

-The entire process takes about an hour if none of the data files have been previously downloaded.
+Entire process takes about an hour if none of the data files have been previously downloaded.

 The script uses _wget_'s inherint timestamp/filesize checks to see if the file on the geoname portal (i.e., [Geonames dump files](http://download.geonames.org/export/dump/)) is newer than the equivalent file on the local disk.
 If not, it uses the existing file, otherwise it downloads and overwrites the older version on your filesystem.
 If no new files need to be downloaded the script completes in about 20 minutes on a standard (dual/quad) core workstation.
+Using wget's inherent time stamp ability implies this utility can be run regularly (i.e., as a cron) to insure you have most current data (e.g., monthly).

 Some intersting queries can be run against the table 'geoname' using PostGIS 2's inherent _'indexed nearest nieghbor search'_...